 Turn a $6 wall mirror into the ultimate beauty cabinet.
-Free plans by ANA-WHITE.com
+The mirror slides to the side to access the storage - so the mirror is always visible.
+Cost is about $25 to build.
+Free step by step plans by ANA-WHITE.com

 Please read through the entire plan and all comments before beginning this project.
 It is also advisable to review the Getting Started Section.
 Take all necessary precautions to build safely and smartly.
 Work on a clean level surface, free of imperfections or debris.
 Always use straight boards.
 Check for square after each step.
 Always predrill holes before attaching with screws.
 Use glue with finish nails for a stronger hold.
 Wipe excess glue off bare wood for stained projects, as dried glue will not take stain.
 Be safe, have fun, and ask for help if you need it.
 Good luck!

 Nail two of the 1x2s together to make "L" shapes with 1-1/4" nails and wood glue.
 Build two of these.

 Attach sides to the "L" pieces to make the mirror frame, with 1-1/4" nails and glue.
 All outside edges are flush.
 Adjust for square.

 Add two back pieces for support.
 Keep flush to back.